 Everyone who tasted these sticks just loved them.
 I hope you enjoy them too!

 - 150 g (1 cup and 1 tablespoon) all-purpose flour (dip and sweep)*

 - 75 g (⅓ cup) unsalted butter

 - 30 g (3 tablespoons) granulated sugar**

 - 240 ml (1 cup) homemade caramel sauce***

 - 180 g (1 cup) semi-sweet chocolate, chopped coarsely

-When the sticks are cooled down, dip more than 2/3 of the sticks into the caramel sauce, and then place them on a parchment paper.
-Keep the caramel covered sticks in the fridge so that the caramel sets well before adding the melted chocolate.
+- When the sticks are cooled down, dip more than ⅔ of the sticks into the caramel sauce, and then place them on a parchment paper.
+Keep the caramel covered sticks in the fridge so that the caramel sets well before covering with melted chocolate.